 Danson House is now the official Register Office for the London Borough of Bexley.

-Run by Kent County Council on behalf of the London Borough of Bexley, the stunning Grade I Georgian Villa now offers ceremonies including Weddings, Citizenship, Renewal of vows and Welcomings, notice of marriage appointments, nationality checking services and the registration of births and deaths.
-Plans are also underway for a new café, special events and the opportunity to hire function rooms within the house.
+Run by Kent County Council on behalf of the London Borough of Bexley, the stunning Grade I Georgian Villa now offers ceremonies including Weddings, Citizenship, Renewal of vows, notice of marriage appointments, and the registration of births and deaths.
+There is also a separately managed tea room at the back of the house, who cater for smaller private functions within their space.

-The Register Office is open from 9am to 5pm Monday to Saturday and can be contacted on 03000 411103 for appointments and enquiries, or via email at firstname.lastname@example.org.
+The Register Office is open from 9am to 5pm Monday to Saturday (Wednesday 10am to 5pm) and can be contacted on 03000 411103 for appointments and enquiries, or via email at email@example.com.
 For more information regarding the Danson House Register Office please visit A Kentish Ceremony.

-From Monday 18 July onwards death registrations will also take place on the first floor of the Central Library in Bexleyheath every Monday and Wednesday from 9.30am to 5.30pm.
+Birth and death registrations will also take place on the first floor of the Central Library in Bexleyheath every Tuesday and Thursday from 10:00am to 4pm.

 Public opening times